Tutorials, news, snippets, and other various musings about the electrical engineering industry.

 Click Apply and click OK.

-Step 6: Click on the plot to view the results.
+Step 6: Click on the Impedance Plot to view the results.

 View specific nets by using the selection window on the left or view simulation results for all nets in the directed group.
 By default, all nets are selected.